TITLE 360 STATE SEED COMMISSIONER

 (b) A grower or handler in possession of hemp, hemp clones, or agricultural hemp seed, without having an approved license issued by the state seed commissioner, or reporting a grow site location shall be assessed a late fee of seven hundred fifty dollars ($750) in addition to the required nonrefundable application fee to obtain a license.
 This fee shall not be counted as a civil penalty.
 This is a negligent violation.

-(e) A laboratory fee of $150 will be charged to a licensee as permitted by law.
+(d) A remediation sampling, travel, and laboratory fee of $325 will be charged to a licensee as permitted by law.

 (1) the state seed commissioner;